tomschinelli/kuby/README.md

-# Kuby - Kubernetes for Dummies
+# kummy - Kubernetes for Dummies

-Kuby a tool targeting developer without or little kubernetes knowledge so that they can inspect their applications.
+kummy a tool targeting developer without or little kubernetes knowledge so that they can inspect their applications.

 **Important Note:** [WIP] Currently not in a working state.
 Commands or scope may change.

-## What is kuby?
+## What is kummy?

 Learning Kubernetes is hard.
 If you find yourself in a Team with developers or other people, with no skills in kubernetes, you can provide them with this tool.
-With kuby, they can handle basic operations, like viewing logs, restarting pod or finding an overview on how the application is configured.
+With kummy, they can handle basic operations, like viewing logs, restarting pod or finding an overview on how the application is configured.

 ### What it isn't: